St. Croix

 Crucian.

-millimeters and mostly occurs in late spring and late summer,
+millimeters of annual rainfall, which occurs mostly in late spring and

 that has hit St. Croix outside of the month of September.

-- the current and wall outlets are 110V / 60Hz, like those
+the style of the wall outlets are 110V / 60Hz, just like those

-cisterns to store rain water.
-Unless the water is treated,
+cisterns to store rain water or have water delivered by

 bottled water is preferred for drinking.
 More